techscapades/arduino_pro_micro_macro_keyboard/README.md

 whatever you have at hand but keep in mind that the screws I intended to use are M3 so make sure you have the correct size.

-I've opted to drill 3mm holes in the housing base and PCB cover, then use M3x20mm screws with plastic M3 spacers to fasten the screw from the bottom of the base to the top of the PCB cover.
+I've opted to drill 3mm holes in the housing base and PCB cover, then used M3x20mm screws with plastic M3 spacers to fasten the screw from the bottom of the base to the top of the PCB cover.
 Finally, I've added anti-slip pads to the bottom of the housing base to prevent it from slipping.